Vintory

 Data Sales.

-We may sell business contact information that you have provided to us or that we have sourced from Public Data.
+We may sell business contact information that you have provided to us or that we have sourced from publicly available data.
 Under applicable law, this may include information such as your name, professional title, business address, and email if publicly accessible.
+If you have not told us otherwise, Vintory may share your personal data with third-party advertising partners in ways that, under certain state privacy laws, qualify as a “sale” of personal data or as “sharing” for targeted or cross-context behavioral advertising.

 If you would like to opt out of the sale or sharing of your personal information or limit the use of your sensitive personal information, you may do so by emailing our Data Protection Officer at [email protected] with your specific request.